John William Nixon

 John William Nixon, MBE (1880 – 11 May 1949), was a unionist politician and police leader in Northern Ireland who was alleged to be responsible for several sectarian atrocities, including the McMahon killings and the Arnon Street killings.
+Eyewitnesses to the Arnon street killings claimed they could identify the police involved and alleged that their leader was District Inspector Nixon.
 It was widely believed that Nixons "murder gang" within the Royal Irish Constabulary (RIC) hunted down and murdered Catholics as reprisals for the killing of police.